hubertlepicki/handbook/benefits/work-leave.md

 # Work Leave

-The foundation of all of our leave policies is our [Paid Time Off Policy][paid time off].
+The foundation of all of our leave policies is our [Paid Time Off Policy][pto-policy].

 Taking time off can affect thoughtbot’s cash flow, project schedules, and client expectations, so we appreciate being informed as far ahead as possible.